 Our adoption of new curriculum materials and e-texts, our use of instructional coaching, our embrace of digital learning technology and our innovative approaches to college and career pathways are just some of the ways our District strives to best serve our students, their parents and the Elmwood Park community.

 We believe in our students and will continue to work to provide them the most positive and meaningful education experience they deserve.

 For More Information

-To learn more about curriculum and instruction in District 401, we invite you to visit the pages listed below, or click the links located in the left-navigation column of this page.
+To learn more about curriculum and instruction in District 401, we invite you to visit the pages listed in the section below, or click the links located in the left-hand column of this page.